-Commented [JV1]: From Paige Saenz, City Attorney: Sections 1.07 and 2.01 - Annexation Authority: State law changed to prohibit most annexations without landowner consent.
-I recommend language be added to these sections that land may not be involuntarily annexed if state law required landowner consent.
-There are a few circumstances where property owner consent is not required, and the law could change in the future, so language that defaults to state law would still allow involuntary annexation where authorized by state law.
-I can propose revisions if the Charter Commission or Council recommend changes to these sections.
 The governing body of the city shall be a city council composed of six (6) councilmembers and a mayor, each elected for a term of three years.
 The council places shall be designated 1, 2, 3, 4, 5 and 6, and the mayor and councilmembers for Places 1, 3 and 5 shall be elected from the city at-large.
 Councilmembers for Places 2, 4 and 6 shall be elected from single member districts established by ordinance for the 2002 and subsequent elections.
 The terms of the members of the council shall be staggered, with two councilmembers being elected each year and the mayor being elected each third year.

 Sec.
-3.02. - Qualifications.
+3.02. - Qualifications

 On the day prior to the date of the scheduled election to be held for such office, the mayor and councilmembers shall: (i) be at least eighteen years of age; (ii) be citizens of the United States; (iii) be qualified voters of the city; (iv) have been residents of the State of Texas for at least twelve consecutive months; (v) have been residents of the city and the district for which they seek election, or an area having been annexed into the city and/or the district, for twelve consecutive months; (vi) not be delinquent on any indebtedness to the city; and (vii) meet the other qualifications for eligibility set forth in the Texas Election Code.
-No city employee shall be eligible to file for election as a member of the council.
-Also, no candidate for or member of the council shall hold any other elective public office.
-If any member of the council ceases to possess any of the qualifications of office, including continuous residency within the City and, as applicable, the district from which elected during the term of office, his/her office shall, upon such fact being determined by the council, immediately become vacant; provided that if the residence of a member of the council is disannexed or located in another district as a result of redistricting, the member shall serve the remainder of his or her term of office.
+No city employee shall be eligible to file for elective public office.
+If any member of the council ceases to possess any of the qualifications of office, including continuous residency within the City and, as applicable, the district from which elected during the term of office, his/her office shall, upon such fact being determined by the council, immediately become vacant; provided that if the residence of a member of the council is disannexed or located in another district as a result of redisrictingredistricting, the member shall serve the remainder of his or her term of office.

-Editor's note- Amended by the voters at an election held on May 14, 2011.
+Editor's note-Amended by the voters at an election held on May 14, 2011.

-Sec.
-3.03. - Term Limits.
+Section 3.03. - Term Limits.

 No person elected to the council in 2011, or thereafter, shall be elected thereafter to serve more than three consecutive regular terms of office as a councilmember or as the mayor; provided that a person may serve up to three consecutive regular terms of office as a councilmember and thereafter be elected and serve up to three consecutive regular terms of office as the mayor.
-A person elected to fill an unexpired term of one year or less will remain eligible to serve three regular terms of office.
+A person elected to fill an unexpired of one year or less will remain eligible to serve three regular terms of office.

-Editor's note- Added by the voters at an election held on May 14, 2011.
+Editor's note-Added by the voters at an election held on May 14, 2011.